 When do the semesters start and end?
 Is there anything to do in the lecture-free periods between the semesters?

-- Spring semester: Early March - Late June/Early July
+Spring term: Early March - Late June/Early July

-- Fall semester: End of September - Early February
+Fall term: End of September - Early February

 Each year may vary by a couple of weeks, though, depending on bank holidays, number of specializations offered, or availability of external lecturers.

 That means you have (theoretically) the whole month of February, July, August and most of September free from lectures, but in some cases, you might have projects or papers that you need to write during your free time.